Christianity in Thailand

-Christianity was first introduced to Thailand by European missionaries.
-It represents 1.17% of the national population, which is predominantly Buddhist.
-Christians are numerically and organizationally concentrated more heavily in the north, where they make up an estimated 16% of some lowland districts (e.g., Chomtong, Chiang Mai) and up to very high percents in tribal districts (e.g., Mae Sariang, Mae Hong Son).
+It was believed by some scholars that Christianity was first introduced to Thailand by European missionaries.
+By 2021, there were nearly 1 million Christians in Thailand, or 1.4% of the predominantly Buddhist national population.
+Christians are numerically and organizationally concentrated in northern Thailand, where they make up an estimated 16% of the population in some lowland districts (e.g., Chomtong, Chiang Mai) and up to very high percentages in tribal districts (e.g., Mae Sariang, Mae Hong Son).

 History

 Around 1510, the Italian merchant Ludovico di Varthema was accompanied in southeast Asia by two Christian guides from Sarnau (probably Shahr-i Naw, the Persian name for Ayutthaya).
 They told him that there were many Christians in Sarnau, even "great lords", that they were white men and that they owed their allegiance to the Great Khan of Cathay.
-Varthema also recorded that the King of Pegu employed 1,000 Christians soldiers recruited from the Ayutthaya Kingdom and that they wrote their script from right to left.
-Although it is probable that these accounts are exaggerated to impress westerners, it is possible that these first Christians in Thailand were the descendants of Nestorians who fled China after the fall of the Yuan dynasty in 1368.
-They would have most likely used the Syriac script.
+Varthema also recorded that the King of Pegu employed 1,000 Christian soldiers recruited from the Ayutthaya Kingdom and that they wrote their script from right to left.
+Although it is probable that these accounts are exaggerated to impress westerners, it is possible that these first Christians in Thailand were descendants of Nestorians who had fled China after the fall of the Yuan dynasty in 1368.
+They would likely have used the Syriac script.

 The modern history of Christianity in Thailand begins with the work of missionaries or foreign religious workers.
 In the 1550s the Portuguese mercenaries and their chaplain arrived in Ayutthaya.
 By 1660, the Vicariate Apostolic of Siam was established under the leadership particularly of Portuguese and French fathers.
 Protestants appeared in the new capital of Bangkok in 1828 through the London Missionary Society representative, Jacob Tomlin and the Netherlands Missionary Society representative, Karl Augustinus Gützlaff and after them, American Board of Commissioners for Foreign Missions representative, David Abeel followed by Rev. Jesse Casswell and Dr. Dan Beach Bradley.
 These two both switched affiliations to the American Missionary Association (AMA) in 1848 over their support for the Finney revival emphasis on "perfectionism" that the Congregationalist parent organization found unorthodox, effectively ending the work of the ABCFM in Siam.

 American Baptists arrived in Thailand in 1833 and American Presbyterians in 1840.
 Daniel McGilvary and William Clifton Dodd were important names in the formation of the Church in Lanna Kingdom of Northern Thailand.
 Burmese Karen evangelists and Dr. John Sung of China were part of the early evangelistic efforts to Thailand up until World War II.
 Other waves of European and American Protestant missions to Thailand included the Christian and Missionary Alliance in the 1930s and then again after World War II.
 Korean and other Asian missionaries came in increasing numbers from the 1970s through the 1990s, such as Dr. Kosuke Koyama of Japan.